D347HFR0MA80V3/boss_shadow/docs/getting_started.md

 ## Required Technology and Installs

 - Ansible >= 2.8
 - Boto3 ...
-Required for you local host to interact with AWS account
+Required for your local host to interact with AWS account
 - Mitogen 2.8 ...
 No need to manually install as the plugin is included